Telr-PG/telr-sdk-ios/README.md

 ## Installation

-TelrSDK is available through [CocoaPods](https://cocoapods.org).
+The SDK is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby